 The ministers in attendance at SAYC 2012 included Hina Rabbani Khar, 26th Foreign Minister of Pakistan and Faisal Sabzwari, Minister for Youth Affairs Sindh.

 The third edition of the SAYC was held in Kathmandu, Nepal in December 2013.
-The conference, jointly organised by The Association of Youth Organisations Nepal (AYON), and The Blue Ribbon Movement, India (BRM), brought together talented, enthusiastic leaders along with observers from Malaysia and Germany.
-Approximately 70 youth leaders from all South Asian countries attended and participated in comprise?? action projects, skill building workshops, speaker sessions, debates, screening of the documentaries, dialogue and cultural exchange.
-The conference included the themes of livelihood development, meaningful participation and sustainability.
+The conference, jointly organized by The Association of Youth Organisations Nepal (AYON), and The Blue Ribbon Movement, India (BRM), brought together talented, enthusiastic leaders along with observers from Malaysia and Germany.
+Approximately 70 youth leaders from all South Asian countries attended and participated in comprise?? action projects, skill-building workshops, speaker sessions, debates, screening of the documentaries, dialogue, and cultural exchange.
+The conference included the themes of livelihood development, meaningful participation, and sustainability.

 The Association of Youth Organization Nepal (AYON) and the licensee from BRM, (we – BRM – are the licensee of SAYC ) were established as the working committee’s national secretariat.
 Likewise, an international organization working with youth across the world and with UN agreed to support the conference design and speakers.

 The ministers that attended the conference include Honorable Khil Raj Regni, Former Prime Minister of Nepal, and Mr. Ram Kumar Shreshtha, Honorable Minister of Youth, Nepal.